murat48/VerbaChain/README.md

 1. Click **"Connect Wallet"** in the navigation bar
 2. Select MetaMask from the wallet options
 3. Approve the connection request
-4. Ensure you're on the Celo Alfajores testnet
+4. Ensure you're on the Celo Sepolia testnet

 ### Using Natural Language Transfers